onnx/onnx/docs/Operators.md

 ### <a name="Size"></a><a name="size">**Size**</a>

-  Takes a tensor as input and outputs an 1D int64 tensor with single element that contains the total number of elements of the input tensor.
+  Takes a tensor as input and outputs a int64 scalar that equals to the total number of elements of the input tensor.

 #### Versioning